SAP/spartacus-docs/_pages/dev/performance/above-the-fold.md

 1. Deferred loading, which is a technique that postpones the creation of components that are "below the fold".
 For more information, see [Deferred Loading]({{ site.baseurl }}{% link _pages/dev/performance/deferred-loading.md %}).
 2. The notion of the "page fold".
 The page fold is not static, and differs from device to device, from screen to screen, and even changes depending on the size of the browser.
-3. A couple of CSS rules to control the page fold.
+3. A couple of CSS rules that initially move components below the page fold.

 ## Page Fold Configuration

 The page fold is configurable for each page template and breakpoint.
 The page fold configuration is only an indication to speed up the initial creation of page slots that are above the fold.
-All page slots are eventually rendered if they are above the fold.
+All page slots are eventually rendered if they happen to be above the fold.
 You designate the page fold by assigning a page slot to the `pageFold` parameter.
-This page slot, and all page slots above it, are "above the fold".
+This page slot, and all previous, sibling page slots, are "above the fold".
 These page slots are prioritized ahead of page slots that are "below the fold".

 The page fold is part of the `LayoutConfig` configuration.
 The page fold indicates the last page slot that should be rendered above the fold.